-A Deferred Members' newsletter will be published to your My NILGOSC Pension Online account each year in April.
+A Deferred Members' newsletter will be published to My NILGOSC Pension Online each year in May.
 This newsletter keeps you up to date with any changes to the Scheme's regulations that may affect you and provides general information on pensions.